Fon language: Cultural and legal status

-In Benin, French is the official language, while Fon and other indigenous languages, including the Yom and Yoruba languages, are classified as national languages.
+In Benin, French is the official language, and Fon and other indigenous languages, including Yom and Yoruba, are classified as national languages.

-Grammar

 Dialects

 The standardized Fon language is part of the Fon cluster of languages inside the Eastern Gbe languages.
 Hounkpati B Christophe Capo groups Agbome, Kpase, Gun, Maxi and Weme (Ouémé) in the Fon dialect cluster, although other clusterings are suggested.
-Standard Fon is the primary target of language planning efforts in Benin, although separate efforts exists for Gun, Gen, and other languages of the country.
+Standard Fon is the primary target of language planning efforts in Benin, although separate efforts exist for Gun, Gen, and other languages of the country.

-To date, there are about 53 different dialects of the Fon language spoken throughout Benin.

 Phonology

 Vowels

 Fon has seven oral vowel phonemes and five nasal vowel phonemes.